AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

    ![2018-04-30_at_5_43pm](assets/2018-04-30_at_5_43pm.png)

 1. Switch the page mode to **Edit**.
-The Hello World component can now be added to the page and combined with other sequence channel components.
+The Hello World component can now be added to the page and combined with other Sequence channel components.

    ![2018-04-30_at_5_53pm](assets/2018-04-30_at_5_53pm.png)